-And even if you’re not going for a full bathroom renovation, simple wear and tear will take its toll on your bathroom taps, leading to leaks and unhygienic conditions.
+Rusty old tap fixings can ruin the appearance of an elegant new basin.
+Even if you’re not going for a full bathroom renovation, simple wear and tear can take a toll on your bathroom taps.
+This can lead to leaks and unhygienic conditions.

-In fact, changing bathroom taps is easily within the grasp of a competent DIYer.
+Changing bathroom taps is easily within the grasp of a competent DIYer.
+In this guide, you can discover how to replace taps in your bathroom like a pro.

 Table of contents: